sneshyba/pypchem/README.md

 	nbgrader --version
 	jupyter nbextension list

-Setting up nbgrader in an instructor’s account.
-Create a file, nbgrader_config.py, in two places: the folder where the code will reside, and in the .jupyter folder in the home directory.
+Setting up nbgrader in an instructor’s account: Create a file, nbgrader_config.py, in two places: the folder where the code will reside, and in the .jupyter folder in the home directory.
 Contents:

 	c = get_config()
 	c.CourseDirectory.course_id = “pchem”